saravan2/saravan2.github.io/_pages/about.md

 I go by "Saravana".

-I am a software engineer with over 10 years of experience building systems software.
+I am a software engineer with over a decade of experience building systems software.

 I love to learn, research and expand my horizons on a variety of topics.